hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/users.html.md

 Terraform Cloud has three kinds of API tokens: user, team, and organization.
 For more information about team and organization tokens, see [API Tokens](./api-tokens.html).

 Protect your tokens carefully, because they can do anything your user account can.
-For example, if you belong to a team with write access to a workspace, your API token can edit variables in that workspace.
-(See [Permissions](./permissions.html) for details about workspace permissions.)
+For example, if you belong to a team with permission to read and write variables for a workspace, your API token can edit variables in that workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 Since users can be members of multiple organizations, user tokens work with any organization their user belongs to.